Working together for Wellness

 We often ask ourselves: Who is a psychologist/counselor?
 How do I know that counseling can help?
 Can I trust this person?
 Moreover, some people around us are sure that they can be of better support than a professional counselor.

-With counseling, students are able to learn more about themselves and to become more competent and confident both in their personal, relationships, academic and work settings.
+With counseling, students are able to learn more about themselves and to become more competent and confident both in their personal, relationships, academics and work settings.

 Confidentiality is of prime importance to Counseling Services, through which we provide the students with a safe and protected environment, an atmosphere of support and empathy where they can share their concerns.
 All personal information and content of the sessions are not accessible to anyone, thus being strictly confidential.
 At the first counseling session, students above the age of 18 will be presented with the confidentiality procedures and will sign an informed consent form before the session starts, which signifies that the student is ready to be engaged in the counseling process.
 The Counselor will make all the necessary attempts to ensure that the student fully understands the confidentiality principles along with the exceptions.
 In the case of students below the age of 18, the informed consent form will be signed by a parent or other guardian.
 In case a student under 18 years approaches Counseling Services with a sensitive issue such as sexual orientation, pregnancy, drug use and does not want their parent(s) or guardian(s) to know about his/her engagement with Counseling Services, then the student may sign the consent form.
 This measure is taken for providing students with a safe, protective environment to talk.